SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 To truly consolidate information, it's necessary to repeat these assessments periodically.
 Being able to answer all the questions correctly in a single session doesn't mean we've memorized the material.
 It takes time to memorize something thoroughly, and during this period, we should repeat the process of searching for the concepts in our memory.

 Another important factor is that the mind can make mistakes and misunderstand an idea, which can be corrected in more advanced sessions with tasks we've already seen in B.3.4.4 (Calibration).
 To ensure we've solidified the concepts, we should space out these assessment sessions over time to compel our memory to search for the information once more.

+###### B.4.2.1.1 Questionnaires

+These assessments are used to actively engage the mind in remembering.
+They are commonly found in institutions, from schools to universities or even in corporations, where they are used to evaluate the knowledge of their members.
+However, their very use is a tool for consolidation.

+Questionnaires can have assisted or unassisted prompts.
+There are no strict rules for them, leaving them open to providing assistance or avoiding it.
+In cases where the question is assisted, there is a trigger that helps recognize the answer.
+In contrast, unassisted questions require a more strenuous search to respond to.
+Both cases serve for memorization, but those without assistance require more effort and therefore yield better results.

+There is a wide variety of question formats, but most of them derive from the basic ones:

+- Selecting the correct option
+- Properly ordering a list
+- Matching related items
+- Producing a response (this adds the skill of formulation)

+By expanding and combining them, we can create more alternatives, such as:

+- Choosing the true option among one or several false ones
+- Completing the correct sentence
+- Scaling from 1 to 10
+- Grouping items
+- Selecting the correct image

+Among others.
+With creativity, we can add more varieties at the cost of increasing complexity.
+A very complex questionnaire can lead to confusion about what is expected in the response.
+The idea behind questionnaires is to aid in memorization rather than demonstrating interpretation skills.

+##### B.4.2.1.2 Memory Cards

+The use of memory cards is a self-assessment model where we write a "clue" or **hint** on one side, which can be a keyword, a question, an image, etc., and the **answer** on the other.
+Once the cards are prepared, we shuffle them and start going through the deck, trying to recognize the solution without looking at the back of the card.
+We aim to answer the question or explain what the card is asking without seeing the result.
+The goal is to provide the mind with a trigger that indicates what it's about and then generate a response based on what we have memorized.

+As we answer, we separate the ones that are challenging or we cannot answer for a second round.
+We create two decks as we progress – one with the cards we could solve and another with the ones we couldn't.
+When finished, we attempt again.
+We can repeat this process until we have effectively memorized all the cards.

+A poor practice is to permanently eliminate cards because we consider them easy.
+The advantage of having some cards in the deck that have been consolidated is to create intervals between the difficult ones and the ones we know.
+The more cards we have, the more effective the session will be.
+We should not assume they have been memorized either.

+The application of spaced repetition and metacognition are features of this system.
+Although it is an assisted memorization technique, it has the advantage of being able to use a non-textual tool, such as an image, which forces the mind to make connections until it recognizes what is being referred to.
+It is similar to how puzzles work, creating an enigma to solve.